rohitinu6/Lung_Cancer_Prediction_Using_Machine_Learning/README.md

 ## Aim:

-The purpose of this project is to comapare Classification algorithms on Lung Cancer Dataset
+The purpose of this project is to comapare Classification algorithms implemented on Lung Cancer Dataset

 ## Dataset: